gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

     + http://data.worldbank.org/data-catalog/ed-stats
 <br>

-Our goal is to make some educated assumptions by combining both the data sets, to see if there is any relationship between the access to education, progression, completion, literacy, teachers, population, and expenditures to a givens countries economic growth.
+Our goal is to make some educated assumptions by combining both the data sets, to see if there is any relationship between the access to education, progression, completion, literacy, teachers, population, and expenditures boost's the countries income growth which will then lead to countries economic growth.

-The indicators cover the education cycle from pre-primary to vocational and tertiary education. together after tidying the raw files

 <br>
 <br>